 The overcast weather made everything look a bit grey and bleak, but was nice to stretch my legs where winter would allow it.
 In some places the snow was deep and soft, making the going slow, in other places the snow was frozen and slippery, making the going even slower.

 I started my hike from the Pouch Cove trailhead near the commemorative plate for the Water Witch shipwreck and worked my way up to Freshwater Falls, after which point I continued just a little bit further before making a bee-line to the road from Cape St. Francis back to Pouch Cove.

-Moose tracks were all over the trail, in places the moose droppings were so thick on the treadway it was almost impossible avoiding them.
+Moose tracks were all over the place, in some corners the moose droppings were so thick on the trail it was almost impossible avoiding them.

-Here’s a close up of the waterfall:
+Here’s a closeup of the waterfall: